OSQUAREG/Student-Management-API/README.md

 This project is a [Student Management API](https://student-management-api.herokuapp.com/) (SM-API) for mainly for registering students, creating dpartments, courses and teachers, as well as handling the grading system for the students.

-This was built as a RESTX API using Python (Flask), as my 3rd Semester Exam in [AltSchool Africa School of Software Engineering](https://altschoolafrica.com/schools/engineering).
+This was built as my third semester exam project in [AltSchool Africa School of Software Engineering](https://altschoolafrica.com/schools/engineering).

 ## Project Scope